-- Numerical measures that are applied to judge various aspects of cluster validity, are classified into the following three types. - External Index: Used to measure the extent to which cluster labels match externally supplied class labels. - E.g., entropy, precision, recall - Internal Index: Used to measure the goodness of a clustering structure without reference to external information. - E.g., Sum of Squared Error (SSE) - Relative Index: Used to compare two different clusterings or clusters. - Often an external or internal index is used for this function, e.g., SSE or entropy - Sometimes these are referred to as criteria instead of indices - However, sometimes criterion is the general strategy and index is the numerical measure that implements the criterion.
+- Numerical measures that are applied to judge various aspects of cluster validity, are classified into the following three types. - External Index: Used to measure the extent to which cluster labels match externally supplied class labels. - E.g., entropy, precision, recall - Internal Index: Used to measure the goodness of a clustering structure without reference to external information. - E.g., Sum of Squared Error (SSE) - Sometimes these are referred to as criteria instead of indices - However, sometimes criterion is the general strategy and index is the numerical measure that implements the criterion.